-Crush Collision (Excerpt) Total Running Time 12:10
+Crush Collision (Excerpt), HD Video, Total Running Time 12:10

 Larson drew inspiration for his exhibition from ragtime composer Scott Joplin’s song “The Great Crush Collision.”
 Joplin wrote the song after attending a historic media event on September 15, 1896 in which a collision took place between two 32-ton locomotives in the town of Crush, Texas.
 The staged crash represented the clash of two cultures—the North and the South.
 It thrilled spectators as they watched the latest technology and economic power explode into a ball of flame and twisted metal.
 In this exhibition, Larson’s conceptual “collisions” present a conversation between different and similar worlds where people, ideals, politics, and art are constantly colliding.
 This concept is best reflected in Larson’s most recent sculpture, a wooden house of similar proportions to the cardboard house, is found lying on its side in an adjacent gallery.
 Painted flat black, the toppled house represents the aftermath of a collision rather than a literal collision.